Portrait of Sir Isaac Newton

 Probably by descent from Sarah Newton within the Foulds family until Miss Dorothy Hylda Foulds (1901-1977); private collection; with Historical Portraits Ltd.

-During 2019, please check the website for details of opening times and events.
+Please check National Trust website for full details of opening hours.